flembee/basic-form/README.md

 $ npm run dev
 ```

- **Magic** it will automatically start the local server for backend and frontend.
+ **Magic!!** it will automatically start the local server for backend and frontend.
  > *Default App port is 3000 and Server port is 3050*

 ## Features